hendrixhub/Web-Agency/README.md

 ## Installation

-Open index.html file in a web browser to view site.
+Clone or download and run index.html.

 ## Usage

-TODO: Write usage instructions
+Open index.html file in a web browser to view site.

 ## Contributing